KDE/digikam-doc/showfoto_editor/showfoto_overview.rst

 Differences with Image Editor
 =============================

 One main difference between Showfoto and digiKam Image Editor is the **non-support of any database**.
-For all files loaded in the editor, Showfoto deal directly with the file-metadata.
-As Showfoto is just an editor and do not supports all capabilities for photo management program (as a powerful search tool), it's not necessary to cache files-information in a database.
+For all files loaded in the editor, Showfoto deals directly with the file-metadata.
+As Showfoto is just an editor and does not support all capabilities for photo management program (as a powerful search tool), it's not necessary to cache files-information in a database.

 .. important::

-    As Showfoto do not use a database, application lack **image versioning** support.
+    As Showfoto does not use a database, application lack **image versioning** support.

 Other difference with digiKam Image Editor is the **Left sidebar**.
 In digiKam there left sidebar do not exists as all phoyo management is delegate to the Main Window.
 In Showfoto, the left sidebar host two tab to navigate in file-system.

 :ref:`First one <showfoto_folderstab>`, named **Folders** allows to go in-deep in directory hierarchies as a standard files manager.
 You can see the image thumbnails and the current path.
 Clicking on a thumbnail will load the contents to the canvas.

-:ref:`Second one <showfoto_stacktab>`, named **Stack** allows to host you prefered items previously selected in **Folders** tab.
+:ref:`Second one <showfoto_stacktab>`, named **Stack** allows to host you preferred items previously selected in the **Folders** tab.

 The **Right Sidebar** is exactly the same than Image Editor, excepted the tabs depending exclusively to the database. **Captions** and **Versions** are not available in Showfoto.
 Looks in :ref:`this section of this manual <right_sidebar>` to found information about tabs present in Showfoto.